 - The Stewart Brewery provided a selection of bottles and a keg for our open bar.

-> - Brockman’s Gin who offered bottles of gin, advice, and gin recipe books for splendid cocktail ideas
+- Brockman’s Gin offered bottles of gin, advice, and gin recipe books for splendid cocktail ideas

-> - Bevs Treats, who specialise in fudge treats, which were very popular on the day
+- Bevs Treats, who specialises in fudge treats, which were very popular on the day

-> - Genius provided gluten-free Bake Bars and bread crisp
+- Genius provided gluten-free Bake Bars and bread crisp

 - Bruichladdich Whisky supplied bottles of their whiskies

 - Edinburgh Natural Skin Care gave us the cure for our skin woes

 - Mr Lee’s Noodles provided a delicious lunch alternative

 - Jeremy Lavender, who held a photography workshop.